caseyohara/lens/README.md

 (String) The id attribute of a video tag to be initialized.

 **overlayControls**
-(Boolean) Overlays the control bar on top of the video instead of it beneath the video.
+(Boolean) Overlays the control bar on top of the video instead of inserting it beneath the video.

 **hideVolume**
 (Boolean) Hides the volume control.